ab9rf/scripts/docs/autocheese.rst

 ==========

 .. dfhack-tool::
-    :summary: Automatically make cheese using barrels that have accumulated sufficient milk.
+    :summary: Schedule cheese making jobs based on milk reserves.
     :tags: fort auto

-Cheese making is difficult to automate using work orders, because a single job can consume anything from a bucket was a single unit of milk to barrel containing up to 100 units of milk.
+Cheese making is difficult to automate using work orders.
+A single job can consume anything from a bucket with a single unit of milk to a barrel with 100 units of milk.
+This makes it hard to predict how much cheese will actually be produced by an automated order.

 The script will scan your fort for barrels with a certain minimum amount of milk (default: 50), create a cheese making job specifically for that barrel, and